Cannabis Use in Adults: Information for Primary Care

 Single Question Screening Test for Primary Care

-Permission To Use Public Domain Conditions Addressed Alcohol Problems Ages Served All ages Website alcalc.oxfordjournals.org/cgi/content/ab...
+Permission To Use Public Domain Conditions Addressed Alcohol Problems Ages Served All ages Website http://alcalc.oxfordjournals.org/cgi/con...
 Complete this survey on eMentalHealth.ca

 The Fast Alcohol Screening Test (FAST)

-The following screening questions are based on the diagnostic criteria of the DSM-5.
+The following screening questions are based on the DSM-5 criteria:

 - I’m going to ask you a few questions, based on the last 12 months…